zfoteff/cpsc311/notes/designIntro.md

 *Ex*: Doorknobs afford (are for) turning

-**Signifier**: A markerin, label, or indication of what can be done with an object or where action on object should take place
+**Signifier**: A marking, label, or indication of what can be done with an object or where action on object should take place

+* Signifiers *signify* affordances